FORMS, IDs, & RELEASES

 While logged in as a model or photographer please visit the Set Upload Page and follow the instructions to submit your set.

-If you have problems uploading your set, you can email the set to us instead.
-Please email MODELS@COSPLAYDEVIANTS.COM with the set, or for information on how to do so.
+If you have problems uploading your set, Please email MODELS@COSPLAYDEVIANTS.COM for information on how to do so.

 HOW LONG UNTIL I HEAR BACK ABOUT MY SET?